-Community-Based Justice Programming: Building on Strategy 15, BCFNJC, BC, and Canada will include in the community-based justice programming fund, funding allocated to the provision of dedicated and individualized supports for Indigenous women, girls, and 2S+ programs and services.

-- With specific consideration to the rates in which Indigenous women, girls, and 2S+ are charged with violent crimes and are often not included or eligible for alternative programming options. - Enhance conditional release options specifically tailored to meet the needs of Indigenous women, girls, and 2S+ involved with community-based justice programs to enhance these reintegration supports contributing to successful rehabilitation and reduce recidivism rates, such as post-release healing plans. - Evaluate current funds allocated for BC Corrections programming to identify inefficiencies that could be refocused into the community-based justice fund. - Have an evaluation procedure in place that monitors the impact of the community-based programming in BC Corrections which includes qualitative outcomes and a gendered and culturally grounded, distinctions-based focus.

-Reform of Parole System: BCFNJC, BC, and Canada will review and revise the current parole system to imbed safeguards for victims and families, ensuring traumainformed practice and cultural safety are at the forefront.
-To decrease the harm the current parole system causes by retraumatizing victims and families at parole hearings that impact their healing process.

-- A formal review of the current model and process of parole system standards, including the parole board and their exercises of discretion will be conducted. - Review to include collaboration with victims, survivors, and families to understand their experiences and perspectives. - Implement trauma-informed, cultural competency training for parole officers and create culturally sensitive programming to support individuals in their rehabilitation journey, with the aim of understanding and addressing root causes of behavior and the impact on victims, survivors, and families. - Implement additional support and resources for victims and their families during the parole hearing process, which could include access to victim advocates or counselling services.

-Mandatory that advisory committees for parole are Indigenous-led and have Indigenous representation.
+- C. Community-Based Justice Fund: Building on Strategy 15, BCFNJC will collaborate with BC and Canada to ensure that funding allocated through the community-based justice fund supports dedicated and individualized services for Indigenous women, girls, and 2SLGBTQIA+ programs.10 - With specific consideration to the rates in which Indigenous women, girls, and 2SLGBTQIA+ are charged with violent crimes and are often not included or eligible for alternative programming options. - Enhance conditional release options specifically tailored to meet the needs of Indigenous women, girls, and 2SLGBTQIA+ involved with community-based justice programs to enhance these reintegration supports contributing to successful rehabilitation and reduce recidivism rates, such as post-release healing plans. - Evaluate current funds allocated for BC Corrections programming to identify inefficiencies that could be refocused into the community-based justice fund. - Have an evaluation procedure in place that monitors the impact of the community-based programming in BC Corrections which includes qualitative outcomes and a gendered and culturally grounded, distinctions-based focus. - D. Reform of Parole System: BCFNJC will work with BC and Canada to advocate for a review of the current parole system, with a focus on embedding safeguards for victims and families.
+This includes promoting trauma-informed practices and cultural safety to minimize the harm and retraumatization experienced by victims and families during parole hearings.11 - A formal review of the current model and process of parole system standards, including the parole board and their exercises of discretion will be conducted. - o Review to include collaboration with victims, survivors, and families to understand their experiences and perspectives. - Implement trauma-informed, cultural competency training for parole officers and create culturally sensitive programming to support individuals in their rehabilitation journey, with the aim of understanding and addressing root causes of behavior and the impact on victims, survivors, and families. - Implement additional support and resources for victims and their families during the parole hearing process, which could include access to victim advocates or counselling services. - Mandatory that advisory committees for parole are Indigenous-led and have Indigenous representation.